 The Making of Admission Webhooks, Part 1: The Concept

 Recently, we got an internal requirement to send logs to different destinations according to the content.
-Since our cluster level shipper’s config is already filled with settings to send logs based on the namespace by default, and we would like to make this new feature “pluggable”, leveraging admission webhooks seem to be a more reasonable choice.
+Since our cluster level shipper’s config is already filled with settings to send logs based on the namespace by default, and we would like to make this new feature “pluggable” and can be dynamically set by teams, leveraging admission webhooks appears to be a more reasonable choice.
 1

-In this series, we will learn what admission webhooks are, when, and how to use them.
+In this series, we will learn about what are admission webhooks, when, and how to use them.
 And finally, we will make our own admission webhooks.

 What are admission webhooks?